Over the last month I decided to set myself a mini challenge….

 I would take a single Polaroid photograph every day over the course of the month.

-In an age where everything is digital & the ability to filter or photoshop images is so accessible, it was actually quite refreshing (or a little bit nerve-racking) to be using film again.
-By doing this it meant I was more focused on what/how I shot due to it being a single photograph a day, instead of being able to take 4 or 5 different variations of the same thing, that so many of us (including me) take whilst trying to obtain the perfect picture.
+In an age where everything is digital & the ability to filter or Photoshop images is so accessible.
+It was actually quite refreshing (or a little bit nerve-racking) to be using film again.
+By doing this it meant that I was more focused on what/how I shot.
+This was due to it being a single photograph a day, instead of taking 4 or 5 different variations of the same thing.
+So many of us (including me) take a lot of images whilst trying to obtain the perfect picture.

 Sometimes that’s the way that you end up getting something amazing that you would never have got otherwise.

 Keep an eye out for my next mini challenge 🙂